The Ivy Coach Daily

 How Does Cornell Review Applications?
 A Gatekeeping Process

 After an initial review, deemed the First Review at Cornell, about 80% of applications are forwarded to the subsequent admissions checkpoint.
 So, essentially, students whose grades and scores preclude their admission — irrespective of the rest of their applications — are filtered out on the First Review.
 A student with a 950 SAT score, for example, will not make it through the First Review — not even if that student has the potential to star on Cornell’s football team.

-As reports Meredith Liu and Anne Snabes in a piece for “The Cornell Daily Sun” entitled “A Look Inside How Cornell Accepts Its Students,” “About 80 percent, or over 40,000 of the applicants, will be chosen to proceed to the next step.
+As Meredith Liu and Anne Snabes report in a piece for The Cornell Daily Sun that goes inside Cornell’s admissions process, “About 80 percent, or over 40,000 of the applicants, will be chosen to proceed to the next step.
 Only after the applicant has successfully passed the academic review, the admissions staff will consider other components of his or her application — such as recommendation letters and extracurricular activities, [interim vice provost for enrollment Pamela] Tan said.”

-After that first review, Cornell’s admissions officers will then review the applications in their entirety — including activities, essays (e.g., Personal Statement, Why Cornell essay), letters of recommendation, etc. — to determine if the students would be the right fit not only for Cornell but for the individual school within Cornell to which they’ve applied.
+After that First Review, Cornell’s admissions officers will then review the applications in their entirety — including activities, essays (e.g., Personal Statement, Why Cornell essay), letters of recommendation, and more to determine if the students would be the right fit not only for Cornell but for the individual school within Cornell to which they’ve applied.

 Of the nine undergraduate colleges within Cornell, most invite faculty members to be part of this next step in the gatekeeping process.
 The SC Johnson College of Business and the College of Engineering are exceptions, not inviting faculty members to be part of this process.

 Cornell’s Admissions Process Is Similar to Other Ivies